cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 completed at runtime.
 For more information see :ref:`Graph Branching`.

 Leaf tasks (with nothing downstream of them) can have optional outputs.
-In the following graph, ``foo`` is expected to succeed, but it doesn't matter whether ``bar`` succeeds or fails:
+In the following graph, ``foo`` is required to succeed, but it doesn't matter whether ``bar`` succeeds or fails:

 .. code-block:: cylc-graph